 Melbourne Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 If knowledge is power, Melbourne Beach is a pretty powerful place.
 52.45% of the adults in Melbourne Beach have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.

 The per capita income in Melbourne Beach in 2010 was $43,481, which is wealthy relative to Florida and the nation.
 This equates to an annual income of $173,924 for a family of four.
 However, Melbourne Beach contains both very wealthy and poor people as well.

 The people who call Melbourne Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Melbourne Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in Melbourne Beach include Irish, German, Italian, and European.
+Important ancestries of people in Melbourne Beach include English, Irish, German, Italian, and European.

 The most common language spoken in Melbourne Beach is English.
 Other important languages spoken here include Spanish and Greek.